HugoNip/ROSBridgeConnection1.1v-Array/RosCommuncation/README.md

 [C# Script Templates](https://github.com/siemens/ros-sharp/tree/master/Unity3D/Assets/RosSharp/Scripts/RosBridgeClient/RosCommuncation)
 [rbcpp](https://github.com/juliangaal/rbcpp)

-# Status: a relative early development (You can try others by yourself)
+# Status: early development (You can try others by yourself)
 ### ROS Services
 - [x] Support for basic ROS services

 Implement your own serializer (class to json) and deserializer (json to class) for more complex use cases

 ### Publisher, Subscriber
 All messages that are checked below can be used already.
-Examples can be found [here](test/full_test.cpp)
+Examples can be found [here](https://github.com/juliangaal/rbcpp/blob/master/test/src/full_test.cxx)

 | Type           | Messages | Subscriber Status | Publisher Status |
 |----------------|----------------|----------------|----------------|